Management

 User access

-In order for Snowflake users to access Workbench their roles need to be given access.
-We recommend giving the application role POSIT_TEAM_USER to those users.
+In order for Snowflake users to access Workbench, you must grant access to their user roles.
+We recommend you grant the application role POSIT_TEAM_USER to most users.

 Snowsight UI